xamarin/xamarin-macios/docs/website/mmp-errors.md

 The application has references to the `{nspace}` namespace of `Xamarin.Mac.dll`.
 The associated OS framework is known to be **prohibited** in Apple's Mac App Store applications.
-To avoid rejections `mmp` will not, by default, natively link with the mentioned framrwork.
+To avoid rejections `mmp` will not, by default, natively link with the mentioned framework.
 Any feature that use the mentioned framework will not work and might crash at runtime.

 If needed (e.g. not submitting to the App Store) you can ask `mmp` to link against the framework by adding `--link-prohibited-framework` to the **Additional mmp arguments** in your project's options.